Non-equilibrium steady states and critical slowing down in the dissipative Bose-Hubbard model: Mean field description

 While at the qualitative level, there is a good correspondence between the GPE model of the whole chain and the coherently driven resonator, there are significant quantitative differences in the shape of the hysteresis as is visible in Fig.~\ref{Fig:Compare}(a).
 The most salient discrepancies are the overestimation of the upper bistability threshold and the density on the upper bistability branch.
 The latter is in particular unphysical, because the coherently driven model predicts a \textit{larger} occupation on the dissipative site than on the neighbouring sites.

 In order to obtain a more accurate reduced description for a Bose-Hubbard system with local dissipation, we develop a model that is inspired by descriptions of exciton-polariton condensates, where the losses are compensated by the gain from an incoherent reservoir \cite{wouters_excitations_2007,carusotto_quantum_2013}.
-From the above discussion on the bistability, it is clear that the resonant tunneling between the lossy site and its neighbors is an essential ingredient of the dynamics.
-Keeping the amplitude of the neighboring sites fixed leads to artefacts such as overfilling.
-We therefore want to treat them as dynamical variables, but treat the further sites as a reservoir.
-In order to keep the $U(1)$ symmetry of the model, we model the rest of the chain as incoherent pumping baths.
+From the above discussion on the bistability, it is clear that the resonant tunneling between the lossy site and its neighbours is an essential ingredient of the dynamics.
+Keeping the amplitude of the first neighbours fixed leads to artefacts such as overfilling.
+We therefore want to treat them as dynamical variables, while approximating the contribution from further away modes by a single driving term.
+In order to maintain the $U(1)$ symmetry, we model them as incoherent pumping baths.